Sun Youth looking to reward exceptional children with new bikes

 Here is how to proceed:

 Do you know of a young person in the Greater Montreal area, aged between 3 and 17 years, who did something that deserves to be highlighted and rewarded with a new bike, a safety helmet and a bike lock?
-Then, send Sun Youth, in writing, the following information: the name of this young person, the age, a little about family background, and tell us what that young person did that you feel is noteworthy.
+If yes, send Sun Youth, in writing, the name of this young person, the age, a little about family background, and tell them what that young person did that you feel is noteworthy.
 Please do not forget your name and telephone number so that Sun Youth can contact you for further information.

 - by fax at: 514-842-5241;